wgsl-tooling-wg/wesl-spec/WeslToml.md

 Each wesl implementation will need to work together with language server authors.

-### How does wesl find dependencies?
+### How does wesl resolve dependencies?

-Wesl implementations get the dependencies this by running a build script.
+Wesl implementations resolve the dependencies this by running a build script.

 In Rust, this means running a `build.rs` or a proc macro.